Georgian Crystal Garlic

 SHIPPING & ORDERING INFORMATION:

-• GARLIC WILL BEGIN SHIPPING MID-SEPTEMBER AND WILL CONTINUE UNTIL SOLD OUT.
+- GARLIC WILL BEGIN SHIPPING THE WEEK OF SEPTEMBER 23, 2024 AND WILL CONTINUE UNTIL SOLD OUT.

 The seed for Georgian Crystal garlic was obtained from the Gatersleben Seed Bank and is also known as 'Cichisdzhvari' garlic.